 There is major concern about the future of the UK pension program and the government has taken action.
-According to new regulations, employers will auto-enroll many UK residents in pension schemes.
-By October 2012, approximately ten million people will find pension contributions automatically deducted from their salary.
+According to new regulations, employers will auto-enrol many UK residents in pension schemes.
+By October 2014, approximately ten million people will find pension contributions automatically deducted from their salary.

 The majority of them will see their contributions increase steadily in the future.
 Though many people may welcome auto-enrollment in the pension program, those who are in debt may have some concerns.

 Not everyone will be affected by auto-enrolment.
 People younger than age 22, those who are older than the state retirement age, the self-employed, and those who earn less than £8,105 per year will not automatically be enrolled in a pension scheme.